 4).
 Limited control and flexibility

 To varying degrees (depending on the particular service), cloud users may find they have less control over the function and execution of services within a cloud-hosted infrastructure.
 A cloud provider’s end-user license agreement (EULA) and management policies might impose limits on what customers can do with their deployments.
 Customers retain control of their applications, data, and services, but may not have the same level of control over their backend infrastructure.

 Best practices for maintaining control and flexibility

 - Consider using a cloud service provider partner to help with implementing, running, and supporting cloud services.

 - Understand your responsibilities and the responsibilities of the cloud vendor in the shared responsibility model to reduce the chance of omission or error.

 - Make time to understand your cloud service provider’s basic level of support.
 Will this service level meet your support requirements?
-Most cloud providers offer additional support tiers over and above the basic support for an additional cost.
+Most cloud service providers offer additional support tiers over and above the basic support for an additional cost.

 - Make sure you understand the SLA concerning the infrastructure and services you’re going to use and how that will impact your agreements with your customers.

 Vendor lock-in is another perceived disadvantage of cloud computing.
 Easy switching between cloud services is a service that hasn’t yet completely evolved, and organizations may find it difficult to migrate their services from one vendor to another.
 Differences between vendor platforms may create difficulties in migrating from one cloud platform to another, which could equate to additional costs and configuration complexities.
 Gaps or compromises made during migration could also expose your data to additional security and privacy vulnerabilities.

 Best practices to decrease dependency

 - Design with cloud architecture best practices in mind.
-All cloud services provide the opportunity to improve availability and performance, decouple layers, and reduce performance bottlenecks.
+All cloud computing services provide the opportunity to improve availability and performance, decouple layers, and reduce performance bottlenecks.
 If you have built your services using cloud architecture best practices, you are less likely to have issues porting from one cloud platform to another.

 - Properly understand what your vendors are selling to help avoid lock-in challenges.